Google Increasing Visibility and Becoming Industry Leader

 How are Google Ripples better than Facebook shares and Twitter RTs?

-Here’s where it gets interesting… Google Ripples, while not completely unlike Facebook shares and Twitter RTs bridge the gap between the share and the visualization of the share.
+Here’s where it gets interesting… Google Ripples, while not entirely unlike Facebook shares and Twitter RTs bridge the gap between the share and the visualization of the share.
 If you’re a product, at all, of the Internet generation, you are most likely a fan of the ever-popular infographic.
-This is your chance to basically make your own just by sharing (or starting) a conversation.
+This is your chance to make your own just by sharing (or starting) a conversation.

 But going beyond this, the whole concept of Google Ripples is still relatively unknown by most people.
 And a good number of publications, while having a mass of followers, are only just starting to see the Ripples.
 For instance, Fast Company, a personal fave, has 16MM+ views of their profile, but relatively few shares, causing only small ripples for their content.
 Since I shared an article recently, my name is now in bright lights (or a tiny circle clear to all).